Pelvic Health Physiotherapy

 What is the Pelvic Floor?

 The pelvic floor is a group of muscles that form a basket shape at the bottom of our pelvis.
 This basket supports all of our internal organs from below.
 The pelvic floor works alongside our diaphragm, transversus abdominus and multifidus to form our "core muscles".
 Just like external muscles can become tight, painful, weak or overworked your pelvic floor muscles can too!
+These muscles are often referred to as your "kegel muscles", "pee muscles" or in females "vagina muscles".

 What is Pelvic Health Physiotherapy?